FindMySchool LogoFindMySchool

 This is a school where the data reads as solid, with some sharper edges of strength that matter for parents who want to understand what a “good” primary looks like in practice.

-In 2024, 72% of pupils met the expected standard in reading, writing and maths combined.
-The England average is 62%, so the school sits above that benchmark.
-Science is also strong with 91% meeting the expected standard compared with an England average of 82%.
+In the current 2025 dataset, 50% of pupils met the expected standard in reading, writing and maths combined.
+Science is strong with 90% meeting the expected standard.

 The component measures are also worth noting.
-Reading at 72% expected standard and a scaled score of 104 indicates reading is a comparative strength.
-Maths sits at 66% expected standard and a scaled score of 104, broadly similar, while GPS is slightly lower at 59% expected standard and a scaled score of 102.
+Reading at 80% expected standard and a scaled score of 106 indicates reading is a comparative strength.
+Maths sits at 60% expected standard and a scaled score of 102, while GPS is at 60% expected standard and a scaled score of 102.
 The overall combined score across reading, maths and GPS is 310.

 Rankings should always be read with care, because they compress a complex picture into a single position.
-In the FindMySchool ranking based on official data, the school is ranked 10,602nd in England and 78th in Reading for primary outcomes.
-In plain English, that places performance below the England average when looked at through the ranking lens, even though several specific attainment measures are above the England average.
+In the FindMySchool ranking based on official data, the school is ranked 11,341st of 14,978 for primary academic measures and 75th in Reading.
+In plain English, that places performance in a lower band nationally when looked at through the ranking lens, even though reading and science are stronger specific lines.
 The most parent-useful way to reconcile that tension is to treat the underlying percentages and scaled scores as the practical headline, and use the rank as a broad comparator rather than a verdict.

 For parents comparing nearby schools, this is exactly where FindMySchool’s local comparison tools are useful, because they let you weigh like-for-like metrics, rather than relying on general impressions.